Amber Reed: Activism

 In 2021, Reed became an active member of the #icare social media campaign started by Bristol Bears teammate Stef Evans after Twitter users expressed derision and posted abusive tweets about the news that the 2021 Women's World Cup had been rescheduled.

 She has spoken publicly about mental health in sports and is a spokesperson for 'Looseheadz’, a rugby clothing brand raising awareness for mental health.

 Early life

 Reed is the niece of former Scottish International Andy Reed.

 As a youth, she played cricket for Gloucestershire and hockey for Bristol.
 She attended Colston's School and went on to attain a degree in Exercise and Sports Science from the University of Exeter.
 She was named British University Colleges Sports Person of the Year in 2013.

-As well as a professional rugby player, Reed is a qualified PE teacher and has taught at Colston's School and Bloxham School.
+Reed is a qualified PE teacher and has taught at Colston's School and Bloxham School.